CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

-CivicActions Security and the Incident Response team is responsible for reviewing the Incident Response Plan annually.
+CivicActions' Security Office and the Incident Response team is responsible for reviewing the Incident Response Plan annually.
 The entire incident response team will review the plan and update it as necessary.
-Ultimately, the CISO has final say and will approve all updates to the plan.
+Ultimately, the Security Office has the final say and will approve all updates to the plan.

 #### d

 ##### CivicActions

-CivicActions Security is responsible for managing the IR Plan, including annual reviews and updates.
+CivicActions' Security Office is responsible for managing the IR Plan, including annual reviews and updates.
 The IR Plan is updated to reflect any changes to processes, systems or applications.
 In addition, any concerns or difficulties encountered during IR Plan implementation, execution, or testing are addressed in an update to the IR Plan.

 #### e

 ##### CivicActions

-Modifications to the IR Plan are conducted by the IR team (CivicActions Security, Operations and Engineering teams) and communicated to the CivicActions team.
+Modifications to the IR Plan are conducted by the IR team (CivicActions' Security Office, Operations staff and Engineering teams) and communicated to the CivicActions team.

 #### f

 ##### CivicActions

 The IR Plan is available in the CivicActions Handbook and is maintained in the CivicActions Github repository.
 Github provides the configuration management capabilities for the IR Plan to be protected from unauthorized disclosure and modification.